NYUAD-IM/Desert-Media-Art/WeeklySchedule.md

 ### Homework – Week 2.2

-Due before start of next class - Monday Sept 8 (late if submitted after class starts)
+Due before start of class - Wednesday Sept 10 (late if submitted after class starts)

 - **Create** Tinkercad 3D model for a base or light diffuser for the [M4 Express board](https://learn.adafruit.com/adafruit-metro-m4-express-featuring-atsamd51/overview)
     - Find the complete instructions in Brightspace -> Discussions -> Exercise 1